 Director of Financial Services

-Karen prepares, manages, and implements the annual budget for the Office of the Provost and Academic Affairs.
-She provides monthly financial management reports for operating, restricted and foundation funds as well as providing oversight of the payroll functions including appointment contracts for OAs, processing payroll and preparation of hire documents.
+Karen Jefferis prepares, manages, and implements the annual budget for the Office of the Provost and Academic Affairs.
+She provides monthly financial management reports for operating, restricted and foundation funds as well as providing assistance with the payroll functions.
+She manages and tracks the funding for the Dual-Career, Partner Program, UMRP programs and various awards for the faculty.
+In addition, Karen manages the budget for the president’s office.
+Karen has been with the university since 2008 and holds a bachelor's in accounting from the University of Oregon.

 Associate Vice President and Chief of Staff

-Sonja Runberg provides executive support for Doug Blandy, senior vice provost for academic affairs and Mariann Hyland, assistant vice provost for academic affairs, and coordinates meeetings and events facilitated by those individuals.
+Sonja Runberg provides executive support for Scott Pratt, executive vice provost for academic affairs.
 She manages executives’ calendars, prepares executives for meetings and events, and assists with committee efforts.
 Sonja is responsible for tracking sabbatical applications and reports, staffing search committees, and representing the office in diversity endeavors.
 Additionally, she manages the Office of the Provost and Academic Affairs’ participation in commencement and convocation exercises.

 Doneka R. Scott